 It’s not everyone’s dream to wake up and munch on a piece of moldy toast.
 To avoid these situations, you need to know how to tell if bread is moldy.
 The good news is that it’s easy to spot the fuzzy, colorful stuff most of the time.
 The only issue arises when working with flour-coated bread.

 Hey, there!
-My name is Michelle, and I would be lying if I told you I have never accidentally eaten mold.
+My name is Michelle, and I would be lying if I told you I have never accidentally eaten moldy bread.
 Granted, it was on a tortilla rather than a piece of bread, but needless to say, it was repulsive.
 I didn’t get sick from the mold – I got sick from the thought of sinking my teeth into it.

 With that in mind, it’s important to know how to tell if bread is moldy, and that’s what we’re here to discuss today.
 It might not be the most glamorous topic, but it’s something everyone should know – bread baker or not!